kanbanyte/sepb/ai/README.md

 **Solution:**\
 Ensure that the camera cable is connected and no other application is using the camera.
-Unplug the camera USB cable, wait for a few seconds and replug it.
+Unplug the camera USB cable, wait for a few seconds and re-plug it.
 If the above solutions do not work, try a different USB port on the machine.

 <!-- TOC ignore:true -->